layilin/SP23-33852/glossary.md

 - Pasqua (fl.
 1651-1656).
 Pasqua Rosée was born in Sicily and relocated from Smyrna (now a city in Turkey) to London in 1651.
 He opened the first coffeehouse in London and was instrumental in popularizing coffee in England.

 - Percy, Thomas (1729-1811).
 Bishop Thomas Percy was an English cleric, writer, and translator.
 Grainger's friend and frequent correspondent, he was best known for the *Reliques of Ancient English Poetry* (1765), published by James and Richard Dodsley, who also published *The Sugar-Cane*.
-Furthermore, the *Reliques* contains a poem by Grainger entitled "Bryan and Pereene.
-A West-Indian Ballad," a tragic love story whose plot mirrors that of the story of Junio and Theana.

 - Philips, John (1676-1709).
 English poet and author of the georgic poem *Cyder* (1708).